-A robot which does not leave enough open space around the ball will be penalized as "Ball Holding" if that situation continues more than 3 seconds or if the robot moves the ball over 50cm while continuing to hold the ball.
+A robot which does not leave enough open space around the ball will be penalized as "Ball Holding" if that situation continues more than 3 seconds.
 The occupation of the ball is judged using the convex hull of the projection of the lower part of the robot's body (i.e. legs) onto the ground.
 "Enough open space" means that at least the half of the ball is not covered by the convex hull.
 It is not important whether the robot actually touches the ball.

 Intentional continual holding is prohibited even if each individual holding time does not continue for up to the time limit.
 In general robots should release the ball for approximately as long as they were holding it to reset the clock.
 Without a sufficient release, the continual holding is regarded as a continuous hold from the very beginning and the holding rule is strictly applied.
-The violation of this rule will result in having the penalized robot removed from the field for 30 seconds as per the standard removal penalty (see Section 4.3 for details).
-In case of a violation by the goal keeper, the robot will be removed for 0 seconds as per the standard removal penalty, i. e. it will be placed on the halfway line immediately (no need to be kept outside of the field).
+The violation of this rule will result in the having the penalized robot removed from the field for 30 seconds as per the standard removal penalty (see Section 4.3 for details).
+In case of a violation by the goal keeper, the robot will be removed for 0 seconds as per the standard removal penalty, it will be placed on the halfway line immediately (no need to be kept outside of the field).
 The ball should be removed from the possession of the robot and placed where the foul occurred.
 If the robot that held the ball has moved the ball before the robot can be removed, the ball shall be replaced where the foul occurred.